philipmudambo/documentation/content/administration/maintain/on_premise.rst

     .. image:: on_premise/unlink_confirm_enterprise_edition.png
        :align: center

 * Sometimes, you may have multiple databases sharing the same UUID.

-Please check on your `Odoo Contract
-    <https://accounts.odoo.com/my/subscription>`__, a short message will appear
-    specifying which database is problematic:
+        Please check on your `Odoo Contract <https://accounts.odoo.com/my/subscription>`__, a short message will appear specifying which database is problematic:

     .. image:: on_premise/unlink_db_name_collision.png
        :align: center

-    In this case, you need to change the UUID on your test databases to solve this issue.
-You will find more information about this in :ref:`this section <duplicate_premise>`.
+    In this case, you need to change the UUID on your test databases to solve this issue or contact our `Support <https://www.odoo.com/help>`__

     For your information, we identify each database with a UUID.
 Therefore, each database should have a distinct UUID to ensure that registration and invoicing